syscallme/AI-ResourceHub-react/Readme.md

 ## Contributing Guide

 - Star and fork this repository.
-- Clone to your l
+- Clone to your local using `git clone $url`
+- Open the project in your pr